sa7vic/DSA-Website/README.md

 ---

 ## Features:
--For now, Interactive Visualization of a doubly linked list -Well.. we're working on it would love some contributions adding other data structures / algorithms
+- For now, Interactive Visualization of a doubly linked list
+- Well.. we're working on it would love some contributions adding other data structures / algorithms

 ---
 ## Tech Stack: